 On our 10-day cruise with Quark Expeditions, they provided us with the proper jackets that would keep us warm and that can withstand everything Antarctica would throw at us.
 These jackets were extremely well-designed by Quark Expeditions.

 I’m not going to go into full details on what you should pack or what you shouldn’t pack, that’s what our Antarctica packing list is for, but for the basics, it is always best to pack multiples of an item.

 Pack more than one winter hat.
 Pack more than one pair of gloves.
 Have a good pair of rain pants and also don’t forget to pack a neck gaiter to protect your face on the zodiac cruises.
 Having the proper gear will also keep you from getting sick.

-Before heading out on an excursion, one of the mandatory checks are if you have your jacket on, waterproof pants on and that you have your life jacket properly fastened.
+Before heading out on an excursion, one of the mandatory checks is if you have your jacket on, waterproof pants on and that you have your life jacket properly fastened.